daniestevez/gr-satellites/README.md

     which transmits 19k2 GFSK telemetry in the 70cm band.
 It uses the CSP protocol and FEC with a (255,223) Reed-Solomon code.
 It also uses a G3RUH scrambler.
 The beacons include information from ADS-B beacons transmitted by terrestrial aircraft.
-Note that GOMX-3 will decay during October 2016.
+GOMX-3 reentered on 18 October 2016.
 You must use FM mode to receive this satellite.
   * `ks_1q`
     [KS-1Q](http://space.skyrocket.de/doc_sdat/cas-2t.htm), which transmits 20k